ladak100/ladak100.github.io/todayi.md

 #### April 2024
 Wednesday April 10th, 2024
 - Today, I took my dog for two walks
-- Today, I went to the gym with a friend
+- Today, I went to the gym with a friend and did not enjoy it

 Tuesday April 9th, 2024
 - Today, I spoke with a friend on the phone